Kovnir/PlayQ-test-task/README.md

 ## Task

 1) Create an algorithm to find the number of nodes in the list.
 After the search, all values should remain in the original state.
+You don't have to modify Container class.
 2) Create a Unit Test for it.
-3) Visualize looped list as infinite scroll view in the new window as shown below.
+3) Visualize looped list as infinite scroll view in the new Editor Window as shown below.

 <img src="scroll.gif" width="400">